mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 The center is always the center.
 Okay?
 You must be in the center.

 So you have to see.
-[Someone] says many things always happen [in zazen]; and at that time you really need lots of effort.
+[Someone] says many things always happen [in zazen], and at that time you really need lots of effort.
 Sometimes you need that enormous effort.
 Of course, you have to push yourself.
 And on the other hand, it’s not always good.
-In the process of using the enormous effort, you can see that lots of things happen [...] which you have never seen before – so, [you are] adding something more, adding to the enormous effort.
-There are lots of *extra* things happening.
+[Sometimes] in the process of using enormous effort, you can see that lots of things happen again, which you have never seen before – so, [you are] adding something more, adding to the enormous effort; there are lots of *extra* things happening.
 For instance, enormous effort makes you exhausted: that is something extra.
 That’s why in the process of enormous effort, we have to see what enormous effort is.
-We have to take care of enormous effort.
+So we have to take care of enormous effort.

 **Same person:** I’m a little confused, I’m not sure I’m understanding you.
 What I was thinking of is that, sometimes I have enormous effort to put out, or even if I don’t feel it right now, I can get myself to put it out.
 Other times, I don’t have the effort here; I could try to force myself to find it, but it really feels like I don’t want to put much effort.
 I thought I understood you saying to [the person] that when we’re feeling not a lot of effort, it’s okay to go with that for a while.

-**Katagiri Roshi:** In zazen there is a basic rule, [there is] a basic way of life which is called zazen.
+**Katagiri Roshi:** In zazen there is a basic rule, a basic way of life which is called zazen.
 Physically, already we have it here.
 That’s why, even though you forget the enormous effort, still there is an effort, physically.
 Breathing.

 That’s a point, but in daily living, it’s a little different.
 For instance, a person’s diet may be difficult.
 But still there is that you must be [in the] center of life.
 It means, even though you forget enormous effort, it’s not necessary to be confused by [it].
 “To be confused by” means you are completely dragged away by the “mess”; lots of questions.
 So, still there is effort.
 “Forget enormous effort” doesn’t mean completely throw it away; still there is effort.